Do you have “flat feet”? Do you think that your flat feet may be causing you pain?

 - Ankle swelling

 These symptoms can also manifest in knee pain and shin splints.
-It is important to not only pay attention to foot and ankle pain but knee and shin pain as well.
+It is important to not only pay attention to foot and ankle pain, but to knee and shin pain as well.

 Our podiatrists will provide an assessment and examination before treatment to ensure that the procedure lines up with your budget, needs, and goals.